Darrell Hammond: Saturday Night Live

 At 32 years old, Hammond moved back to New York to make one last attempt at being a stand-up comedian.
-After seven years and two failed Saturday Night Live auditions, he was spotted in 1995 by an SNL producer while doing a Bill Clinton impression - shortly after Phil Hartman, who had been doing the impression, left the show.
-After an exclusive audition for creator and executive producer Lorne Micheals, Hammond was brought on board as a cast member and performed for 14 seasons.
-He previously held the record for the longest consecutive tenure of any SNL cast member in the show's history, until he was surpassed by Kenan Thompson in 2017.
+After seven years and two failed Saturday Night Live auditions, he was spotted in 1995 by an SNL producer while doing a Bill Clinton impression - shortly after Phil Hartman, who had portrayed Clinton, left the show.
+After an exclusive audition for creator and executive producer Lorne Michaels, Hammond was brought on board as a cast member and remained a cast member for 14 seasons.
+Before Kenan Thompson overtook him in 2017, he held the record as the longest-tenured cast member in SNL's history.

-He also holds SNL records for the second most impressions by a single cast member (107, as of the Zac Efron/Yeah Yeah Yeahs episode), beat only by Thompson, and also for the most times saying the show's catchphrase "Live from New York, it's Saturday Night!" to start the show (76 times, beating out Dana Carvey).
+He also holds SNL records for the second most impressions by a single cast member (107, as of the Zac Efron/Yeah Yeah Yeahs episode), exceeded only by Thompson, and also for being the cast member who has uttered the iconic catchphrase "Live from New York, it's Saturday Night!" to start the show (76 times, beating out Dana Carvey).

-He is best known on the show for not only his impersonations of Bill Clinton, but also Al Gore, Donald Trump, John McCain, Regis Philbin, Dick Cheney, Chris Matthews, Phil Donahue, Phil McGraw, Ted Koppel, John Travolta, Jesse Jackson, Geraldo Rivera, Dan Rather, and Sean Connery, in the recurring "Celebrity Jeopardy!" skits.
-His impression of Clinton is currently the most frequent SNL impression of all time, appearing in 87 sketches over 14 years in the cast and numerous cameos.
+He is best known on the show not only for his impersonations of Bill Clinton, but also of Al Gore, Donald Trump, John McCain, Regis Philbin, Dick Cheney, Chris Matthews, Phil Donahue, Phil McGraw, Ted Koppel, John Travolta, Jesse Jackson, Geraldo Rivera, Dan Rather, and Sean Connery, in the recurring "Celebrity Jeopardy!" skits.
+No one on SNL has done any one impression more than Hammond's Clinton, having impersonated him in 87 sketches over 14 years in the cast and in numerous additional cameos.
 Hammond also impersonated SNL announcer Don Pardo, filling in for Pardo on occasions when the announcer was unavailable.